digitalinteraction/alembic/src/install/ssg.md

 ## Eleventy plugin

-If you're using [Eleventy](https://www.11ty.dev/), it's super easy to install!
+If you're using [Eleventy 1.x](https://www.11ty.dev/), it's super easy to install!

 Insert this into your existing **.eleventy.js**: